 How to Celebrate St. Nicholas Day, December 6th

 In towns founded by Dutch settlers, like Holland, Michigan, and Pella, Iowa, there are annual St. Nicholas parades (before the pandemic).
 In New Ulm, Wisconsin, German and Austrian legends of St. Nicholas are told, and a bonfire is made of the sticks that St. Nicholas had brought for bad children, but found he didn’t need because they were all so good.
 In Mifflinburg, Pennsylvania, St. Nicholas greets visitors during a three-day Christmas market inspired by the centuries-old traditional German Christkindl Markt, or Christ Child Market.

 If you’d like to add a St. Nicholas Day celebration to your family’s December calendar, here are some suggestions:

 - Give treats.
 On the night of December 5th, have children fill their shoes with pieces of carrot or bits of hay for St. Nicholas’s white horse or donkey, and then place the shoes outside bedroom doors, in windows, or on the hearth.
 A candy treat or simple gift should appear by morning.

 - Be extra nice.
 Encourage children to come up with a kind “Nicholas deed” to do for someone else in secret, like shoveling an elderly neighbor’s walk, cleaning their rooms without being asked, or leaving an encouraging note for a classmate.

 - Tell the story of St. Nicholas.
 There are dozens of books about St. Nicholas available for both adults and children.

-- Have a party.
+- Give gifts.
 In some Dutch homes, simple gifts are wrapped in deceiving ways.
 A pen might be found inside a hollowed-out carrot or something small could be nested inside multiple boxes and wrappings.
 Recipients are often given riddles or clues in order to find where their gifts are hidden.